 • 1/2 cup Craisins, chopped

-• 3/4 cup white chocolate chips, or white chocolate baking bar 4 oz
+• 3/4 cup white chocolate chips or 4 ounces of a white chocolate baking bar

-• few drops of vegetable or canola oil to thin white chocolate
+• 6-7 drops vegetable or canola oil to thin white chocolate

 Instructions

-• In a small separate bowl, microwave the white chocolate chips for 30 seconds.
-Stir, heat for 30 seconds.
-Stir again.
-Microwave again for a few seconds.
-In my microwave this takes a total of 1 min 15 seconds.
-The chocolate will melt as you stir.
+• In a small bowl, microwave white chocolate chips for 30 seconds.
+Stir, then microwave for another 30 seconds.
+Stir again, then microwave for 15 seconds.
+Stir until the chocolate is melted.

-• Add the flour, powder, soda, ginger, sea salt and cornstarch all at once.
-Mix just until flour disappears and ingredients are incorporated.
+• Add the flour, baking powder, baking soda, ginger, sea salt, and cornstarch.
+Mix just until the flour disappears and ingredients are combined.
 Fold in Craisins.

-• Bake for 20-30 minutes, or until center is set and a toothpick inserted in center comes out with a few moist crumbs attached.
+• Bake for 20-30 minutes, until the center is set and a toothpick inserted in the center comes out with a few moist crumbs attached.
+Allow to cool completely.

 Frosting: